Mobile Geofencing Marketing

 What Is Geofencing?

 Definition of Geofencing: Geofencing is a technique to draw virtual boundaries of a real world location.
 Imagine a map of your city and identify a particular store or location.
 Now draw a circle around that location.
-You can draw it as small or large as you want.
+You can draw virtual perimeter as small or large as you want.
 It could just be the boundaries of the store you chose, within a few blocks, or a few miles.

 What is Geofencing Marketing?

-Geofencing Marketing allows advertisers and marketers to target audiences in specific location, and show highly relevant and contextual ads to maximise return on ad spend.
+Geofencing Marketing allows advertisers and mobile marketers to target audiences in specific location, and show highly relevant and contextual ads to maximise return on ad spend.
 When you can serve ads or deliver marketing materials based on someone’s geo-location, you can increase your odds of targeting people interested in your products or services.

 This is especially effective in a world where the majority of people have smartphones.
 Mobile searches including the words “Near Me” have grown more than 500% in the last two years.
 “Near Me” shoppers are now buyers.
 Reaching them when they want to purchase can be a game-changer.